-Concrete tees with a coarse finish provide Innova now offers rubber tee mats that allow for flexibility of placement, great grip, an ideal throwing surface.
-They are virtuand reduced maintenance over natural tees. ally maintenance free.
-Properly installed Our rubber tee mats can be sized to order, concrete tees can last for decades.
-A firm, from 3' by 5' up to 5' by 12'.
-They are a good level, slip-free surface is ideal for long power option for courses that have multiple tees, drives.
-Concrete tees are the most maintees in extreme locations, and as an upgrade tenance free, long lasting tee surfaces.
-For for existing natural tees. permanent courses, concrete is the logical choice to provide a consistent maintenancefree surface for years to come.
+Innova now offers rubber tee mats that allow for flexibility of placement, great grip, and reduced maintenance over natural tees.
+Our rubber tee mats can be sized to order, from 3' by 5' up to 5' by 12'.
+They are a good option for courses that have multiple tees, tees in extreme locations, and as an upgrade tenance free, long lasting tee surfaces.
+For for existing natural tees.